 Great, so we have these huge areas of the earth that can't grow crops and need to be grazed to support the ecosystems, so let's just rewild them, right?

 Let's consider the implications of this in the UK.

-When humans kill we generally do it as quickly and cleanly as possible.
-There is no reason to not do what we can to prevent fear and treat death with respect.
+When humans kill animals for food, we generally do it as quickly and cleanly as possible.
+There is absolutely no reason to not do what we can to prevent fear and treat death with respect.
 This means that humans can be the most humane omnivores on earth, however we agree with full conviction that factory farming is not humane.